stashapp/StashServer/README.md

 * `$ rails metadata:generate_sprites`
   * This will generate sprites and VTT files to provide video scrubbing previews.
 * `$ rails metadata:generate_previews`
-  * This will generate webm preview files
+  * This will generate mp4 preview files
 * `$ rails metadata:generate_marker_previews`
-  * This will generate webm preview files for scene markers
+  * This will generate mp4 preview files for scene markers
+* `$ rails metadata:generate_transcodes`
+  * This will create mp4 transcodes of files not compatible with HTML5 video.  (ex. wmv)
+* `$ rails metadata:generate_all`
+  * This generates all of the above in one command.

 # Questions